Article

 See Photo Location

-During these days of social distancing, we often find ourselves turning to music – to lift our spirits, soothe our souls and spark our creativity.
-Social media channels are filled with famous and not-so-famous voices sharing their songs with the world.
+We often find ourselves turning to music – to lift our spirits, soothe our souls and spark our creativity.
+Social media channels and playlists are filled with famous and not-so-famous voices sharing their songs with the world.

 Missouri has long been known for its music – blues, jazz, bluegrass, country, pop, rock and more.
 The Show-Me State has certainly seen its share of remarkable musicians as well as songs inspired by some of our most famous places.

-Here’s a sampling of tunes – from a variety of genres – with Missouri ties:
+Here’s a sampling of tunes – from a variety of genres – with Missouri ties for your playlist:

 • “All I Wanna Do,” by Sheryl Crow, pop star from Kennett.